A Level Sociology

 A Level in Sociology offers students a challenging and stimulating course that is widely recognised and highly respected by universities as well as employers.

-A Level in Sociology offers students a challenging and stimulating course that is widely recognised and highly respected by universities as well as employers.
+A Level Sociology offers students a challenging and stimulating course that is widely recognised and highly respected by universities as well as employers.
 The course covers a wide range of issues, ranging from youth culture to the exploration of inequalities in society.
 It is a subject which endeavours to explain social change in the past, present and future.

 Course Content